ampproject/amp-toolbox/optimizer/README.md

 ## Introduction

-`amp-toolbox-optimizerr` is a library for server-side-rendering AMP pages.
-This makes it possible to optimizerr page loading times when serving AMP pages from a non-cache domain.
+`amp-toolbox-optimizer` is a library for server-side-rendering AMP pages.
+This makes it possible to optimizer page loading times when serving AMP pages from a non-cache domain.

 **Warning:** server-side rendered AMP files are no longer valid AMPHTML.
 Hence, serve-side rendered AMP pages should link to their [valid AMP counterpart](https://www.ampproject.org/docs/guides/discovery).